Factbox: Coming events in the euro zone debt crisis

 IRELAND:

-Dublin has recapitalized the country's four remaining lenders to meet its target under the EU-IMF bailout.
-It had earmarked 17.6 billion euros to meet the 24 billion euro bill with the rest coming from imposing losses on banks' junior bondholders and asset sales.
+-- Dublin has recapitalized the country's four remaining lenders to meet its target under the EU-IMF bailout.
+It has poured nearly 17 billion euros of state funds into its four remaining lenders bringing the total amount of capital provided by the government to nearly 63 billion euros.

-End Q3 2011 - Legislation to liberalize legal and medical services sectors, including pharmacists.

-End Q3 2011 - Pension entitlements for new entrants to the public service will be reformed with effect from 2011.

-End Q4 2011 - Government will, by end-October, set out a medium-term fiscal consolidation plan for 2012 to 2015 outlining revenue and expenditure adjustments for each year.
+EARLY NOV - Government will set out a medium-term fiscal consolidation plan for 2012 to 2015 outlining revenue and expenditure adjustments for each year.

 End Q4 2011 - The Irish authorities will implement the strategy to underpin the solvency and viability of the credit union sectors.